- The degree covered surprisingly broad areas of science (physics, chemistry, biology), mathematics, and engineering.

 - Evaluating the property of a particular object, like the success of a company: in situations where the question is difficult, we tend to substitute it with an easier one, such as how we feel when we enter the company’s office; if it’s modern and neat, we are more likely to believe it’s successful.

-- Deciding whether to play a risky game: our decisions, in this case, would rely on several factors, such as the wording of the question or the presence of a sure loss, and less on the expected value of the outcome.
+- Deciding whether to play a risky game: our decisions, in this case, would rely on several factors, such as the question’s wording or the presence of a sure loss, and less on the expected value of the outcome.

 Meeting, interaction, and negotiation outcomes may be heavily influenced by irrelevant environmental factors that we might be oblivious to.
 Awareness of such influential aspects can make a difference.